The information below is derived from many sources; major reference texts are listed at the foot of the page.

 Elias Fries also produced several other works on fungi and on European lichens, as well as major publications on the flowering plants of the whole of Scandinavia.

-The picture on the left is of Elias Magnus Fries as an octogenarian.
+The picture above is of Elias Magnus Fries as an octogenarian.
 Note the young man's enthusiastic twinkle in the eyes of the old man.
 Still at Uppsala, he worked tirelessly and by all accounts happily right up to his death on 8th February 1878.

 Director of the Uppsala University Botanical Garden